deepanshuteotia/MedisenHealthCareweb/README.md

 It is a helth care Web-app that is build for solve medical domain common problems.

-''It is a part odf Solving for india hackthon series''
+''It is a part of Solving for india hackthon series''